 A return to Omni-Mix Studio for a different type of solo guitar record, Pramantha (UR9988), with steel-string acoustic guitars and his own compositions, that, like predecessor recordings My Goals Beyond by John McLaughlin and Bill Connors’ Theme To The Guardian on ECM and even Bill Evans’ Conversations With Myself, renders a most personal album.

-DeSalvo’s relationship with UNSEEN RAIN Records and producer-engineers Gene Gaudette and Jim DeSalvo has created an artistic home for DeSalvo’s work as a recording artist and as a producer, bringing in artists he respects like Chris Kelsey, Pat Hall, Tom Cabrera, Julie Lyon, Lee Marvin, Bob Rodriguez, Rocco John Iacovone, Matt Lavelle, Lewis Porter and many others as well as the groups Sumari, Fulminate Trio, Kotka and others.
+DeSalvo established UNSEEN RAIN Records with producer-engineers Gene Gaudette and Jim DeSalvo.
+This has created an artistic home for DeSalvo’s work as a recording artist and as a producer, cultivating a true community of artists recording artists including Chris Kelsey, Pat Hall, Tom Cabrera, Julie Lyon, Lee Marvin, Bob Rodriguez, Rocco John Iacovone, Matt Lavelle, Lewis Porter and many others as well as the groups Sumari, Fulminate Trio, Kotka and others.

 Regular gigs with Jack DeSalvo’s Standards Trio with D3 cohorts Tony DeCicco and Bruce Ditmas led to the recording Heliconia (UR9991) and Starlight (UR9990).

 Besides various guitars and mandolin, DeSalvo performs on cello and mandola and a small, high-tuned alto guitar.
 Tom Cabrera and Jack DeSalvo’s duo recordings are graced by Cabrera’s ever growing percussion set-up and DeSalvo’s cello, mandola and myriad guitars.
 This duo has generated four albums so far, Tales of Coming Home (UR9986), Libra Moon (UR9978), Juniper (UR9966) and While We Sleep (UR9946).